RAPID-Platform-Projects/Rapid-Docs/training/System Build Foundational/1-Introduction to this course/3-How to use this material.md

 The clients for Stationery Inc. are segmented into three groups - primary and secondary education institutions, small businesses and corporations.

+Stationery Inc. has also recently forayed into Publishing.